 - Making the Most of Your Writer’s Notebook (May 2019)

-And if you’re looking for your next writer’s notebook, check out The Write Plan, a guided notebook and bullet journal for fiction writers, on Amazon!
+And if you’re looking for your next writer’s notebook, check out The Write Plan, a guided notebook for fiction writers, on Amazon!
 Listed at $10.99 (USD) and available in markets worldwide.